 The Plan's investment policy has been delegated to the PSABMRT in regard to the allocation of invested Plan assets.
 The investment policy is established and may be amended by the PSABMRT Board of Trustees.
 The PSABMRT provides two investment options-the Balanced Fund and the Fixed Income Fund.
 The Plan participates in the Balanced Fund, the objective of which is long-term growth and income expected to earn returns comprised of long-term capital appreciation and substantial current income.
 The policy of the Board is to pursue an investment strategy that reduces risk through prudent diversification among its asset classes in order to maintain a fully funded status and meet the benefit and expense obligations when due.
-Following is the Board's adopted asset allocation policy as of December 31, 2018:
+Following is the Board's adopted asset allocation policy as of December 31, 2020:

 Asset Class Target Allocation

+US small and mid cap equity 8.00%

-Domestic equity large cap growth 18.50%
+US large cap core 13.00%

-Domestic equity large cap value 18.50%
+US large cap value 12.00%

-Domestic small and mid cap value 6.00%

-Domestic small and mid cap growth 2.00%
+US large cap growth 12.00%

-International equity 14.00%
+International equity 15.00%

-Emerging markets equity 1.00%

-Domestic fixed income 35.00%
+Fixed income 33.00%

-Private real estate 5.00%
+Private real estate 7.00%

 Cash 0.00%

-For the year ended December 31, 2018, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was -4.80%.
+For the year ended December 31, 2020, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 10.59%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.